 (U) Over the last twenty-four months, intelligence indicated Ariana had become increasingly disenchanted with Atropian exploitation and exportation of natural resources to Europe and the West.
 Ariana increased its support to the South Atropian People’s Army (SAPA) and methodically prepared for conflict with Atropia: movement of its air and missile strike assets eastward; systematic probing of Atropian government networks (including those for oil/gas production); aggressive perception management operations to influence ethnic Persians living in Atropia.
 Also, as part of its Information Warfare (INFOWAR) campaign, Ariana claimed Atropia as a “historical part” of its sovereign territory.

 (U) Islamic Republic of Ariana (IRA) military forces commenced a series of large scale, joint and combined arms, offensive oriented training exercises on 28 August 2014 near the international border (IB) with the Republic of Atropia (ROA or Atropia).
 Each of these exercises lasted two to three weeks in duration.
 The result of these exercises caused the ROA Armed Forces to remain on a high state of alert which degraded unit readiness and reduced the effectiveness of ROA counterinsurgency operations.
 On 3 June 2015, IRA forces initiated a large scale operation under the guise of a recurring training exercise that was in fact preliminary posturing for an invasion of Atropia.
 On 4 July 2017, IRA military forces invaded Atropia.
 After a brief but deadly decisive action to defeat IRA and restore the international border, IRA forces were pushed back across the border and are now reconsolidating in pre-conflict defensive positions in Ariana.
-Their ability to continue decisive military operations is severally degraged after heavy attacks by U.S. and Coalition Forces.
+Their ability to continue decisive military operations is severely degraded after heavy attacks by U.S. and Coalition Forces.

-(U) Currently, Atropian ground and air forces, supported by 6 (US) Air and Space Expeditionary Task Force (AETF), are successfully holding the enemy FLOT.
+(U) Currently, Atropian ground and air forces, supported by six (US) Air and Space Expeditionary Task Force (AETF), are successfully holding the enemy FLOT.
 Intelligence indicates Ariana is experiencing considerable logistical strain and poor moral and recruiting.
 Ariana’s ability to resume offensive operations into Atropia is next to impossible given attrition from recent combat operations.